RayAndrade/TheRayCode/Java/Factory/README.md

     }
 }
 ```

-Let's now turn to the factory side of our project.
+Now let's turn to the factory side of our project.
-The factory package should have some core business that should group together.
+In the factory package we should have some core business that should group together.
 We create an *abstract class* we call *Dialog* this will be our code:
 ```java